lawrenceagles/nodejs-in-action/chapter32-coding-with-streams/README.md

 [ ] Grok how to structure process as pipelines (e.g. filter, aggregation, logging...)
 [ ] Implement wordcount/line count with a Passthrough
 [ ] Investigate `archiver` as an example for which a lazystreamer could be used.
+[ ] Example 24, with promisify
+[ ] Investigate what happens when merging options such as in { objectMode: true, ...options }, is it overwritten correctly?
+[ ] Repeat exercise 26 with a normal Transform stream.
+What is the difference?
+[ ] Summarize the expectations of `flush`,  `end()`, etc.
+[ ] Investigate why in exercise 28 the results are not ordered (do simple examples on parallel-stream maybe).
+The difference with the book sample is that request-promise is used instead of request-promise...
+[ ] Modify exercise 30, so that the initialization vector is emitted by the archive stream (the first 16 bytes emitted by the stream should be consumed before starting processing)